bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A responsive website will adjust and respond to the size of a screen that the person is using.
+It’s easier to maintain and the layouts are fluid.
+An adaptive website is dependent on the layout that is designed for multiple screens and their sizes.

 2. Describe what it means to be mobile first vs desktop first.

+Being mobile first is designing mostly for being functional and responsive.
+The designs tend to look a little more simple for the user so it’s easier to use on a smaller device.

+When a website is designed desktop first it’s using higher specs and it’s more detailed.
+You can showcase a lot more with all the features when it’s desktop first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+A rem refers to the property’s initial value.
+So if a user changes their own font-size in their web browser using a rem or percentage will allow the website to adjust to their preferred settings.

 4. How would you describe preprocessing to someone new to CSS?

+It’s a really easy way to increase your productivity and also decrease the amount of code that you are writing.
+So using this is so helpful for the person coding!

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I think preprocessing has a ton to offer a developer, making it so much easier to code and fix widths or colors to the clients liking.
+It seems to overall be such an awesome concept.

+I have the most trouble with mixins.
+I know they are very cool, but I think I struggle with the parameters on it mostly.
+More practice will help me with this!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.